aterreno/blog/content/ruby-not-so-bad/index.md

 Yuppie, finally I have a project and looks nice, we have to use Ruby on Rails and Ajax, so I’m forced to study a bit this language and the framework.

-I’m reading [Agile Web Development with Rails](http://www.amazon.co.uk/Agile-Development-Rails-Dave-Thomas/dp/097669400X/ref=sr_11_1/203-8945782-5143904), really a good book and after a lazy mac os intallation of [Locomotive](http://locomotive.raaum.org/) + [RadRails](http://www.radrails.org/), I’ve moved to a more “hacking” installation following the good tutorial on the blog of [James Dunkan](http://blog.duncandavidson.com/2006/04/sandboxing_rail.html).
+I’m reading [Agile Web Development with Rails](http://www.amazon.co.uk/Agile-Development-Rails-Dave-Thomas/dp/097669400X/ref=sr_11_1/203-8945782-5143904), really a good book and after a lazy mac os intallation of [Locomotive](http://locomotive.raaum.org/) + [RadRails](http://www.radrails.org/), I’ve moved to a more "hacking" installation following the good tutorial on the blog of [James Dunkan](http://blog.duncandavidson.com/2006/04/sandboxing_rail.html).

 Right now I’m blocking cos the installation, done using ports takes really ages, compliling and downloading what’s needed…

-There are some “features” that I really like of Ruby, for example all member variables are private, to access it you have to write a getter, using the keyword attr, if you want only getter just write attr\_reader
+There are some "features" that I really like of Ruby, for example all member variables are private, to access it you have to write a getter, using the keyword attr, if you want only getter just write attr\_reader

-\[ruby\]
+[ruby]

 class Blog
 def initialize(title)